Daafty/Daafty/README.md

 - heya i'm daaft
 - i like fnf and other things
-- i'm learning English
-- 😄 Pronouns:none
+- Pronouns:none
-- ⚡ Fun fact:amongass
+- Fun fact:amongass

 <!---
 Daafty/Daafty is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.